In the Account Module, the Payment Plans grid lists patient payment plans, insurance payment plans, and installment plans associated with the family.

 - Close payment plans that are no longer being paid on.
 Any remaining charges will become due immediately.

-Insurance Payment Plans (Ins)
+Insurance Payment Plan (Ins)

 Used to track expected insurance payments (e.g. insurance installment payments).
 For example, insurance may pay $1000 towards orthodontics, but pay it in four installments of $250 each.
+See Insurance Payment Plans.

 - The outstanding balance of procedures sent to insurance will be removed from the patient's ledger so the patient doesn't appear to owe money on those procedures.